 It is true that some of the things noted above could actually be helpful.
 For example, if you are drinking 10 cups of coffee a day, then cutting down will be helpful, not least for your blood pressure.
 However, the majority of us drink a normal amount of caffeine and sleep absolutely fine.

-I believe that solution to insomnia can therefore be found in understanding why we struggle with sleep in the first place.
-For my clients, it is because they fear how it will affect their lives such as their ability to be a mother or father, partner or friend, or their ability to do their job, keep fit or just have fun.
-It is the fear that whispers in their ear… “If you don’t sleep you won’t be able to cope,… you will look awful,… you will get cancer,… you will never be in a relationship and so on”.
+At The Sleep School we believe that the solution to insomnia can be found in understanding why we struggle with sleep in the first place.
+For our clients it’s usually because they fear how their insomnia will affect their lives: their ability to be a mother or father, a partner or friend, or their ability to do their job well, keep fit, or just have fun.
+It is the fear that whispers in their ear, ‘If you don’t sleep you won’t be able to cope… you will look awful… you will get ill… you will never be in a relationship’, and so on and so forth.

-No one likes to hear such things especially in the middle of the night.
-And when accompanied by their friends, the pounding heart, the knot in the stomach, the muscular tension and the splitting head aches, to name but a few of the common sensations, it is hardly surprising we do all we can to struggle against poor sleep.
-In fact, there is often no limit to how much energy, time, expense and emotion we are willing to expend in attempting to try and control our fears of not sleeping.
+No one likes to hear or think anything like that, especially in the middle of the night.
+And when such thoughts are accompanied by their friends, the pounding heart, the knot in the stomach, the muscular tension and the splitting headaches, it is hardly surprising we try to fight them.
+In fact, there is often no limit to how much energy, time, and emotion we are willing to invest in our attempts to try and control our fears of not sleeping.

-– Or to leave parties early to avoid experiencing any anxiety.
+– Leave parties early to avoid experiencing any anxiety.

-– Or to avoid seeking promotion at work and for fear of how the extra stress may affect their sleep.
+– Avoid seeking a promotion at work for fear of how the extra stress may affect their sleep.

-– Or to start drinking alcohol before bed, to numb the feelings of anxiety that rise up inside them.
+– Start drinking alcohol before bed to numb the feelings of anxiety that rise up inside them.

-– Or to take another pill to silence their racing the mind in the early hours of the morning.
+– Take another pill to silence their racing the mind in the early hours of the morning.